EMDR in Thailand

 Hypnotherapy

 One potential advantage of hypnotherapy is its ability to target specific issues.
 In hypnotherapy, the therapist guides the patient into a trance-like state, during which the patient is more open to suggestion.
-The therapist can then use this state to target specific thoughts, behaviors, or emotions that are causing the patient distress.
+The therapist can then use this state to target specific thoughts, behaviours or emotions that are causing the patient distress.
 This targeted approach can be especially useful for treating specific phobias, such as fear of flying or public speaking, as well as for addressing issues related to addiction or weight loss.

 Another advantage of hypnotherapy is that it can be used in combination with other therapies.
 For example, hypnotherapy can be used to help patients relax and reduce anxiety during exposure therapy for PTSD.
-It can also be used to help patients overcome negative thought patterns and beliefs that are holding them back in cognitive-behavioral therapy.
+It can also be used to help patients overcome negative thought patterns and beliefs that are holding them back in cognitive-behavioural therapy.

-The most significant difference between EMDR and hypnosis in therapy is that, in EMDR the client does not go into the hypnotic state of consciousness.
-Alternatively, hypnosis requires a trained therapist in order to help the client go into a more relaxed state of mind that will aid the client to go deeper and particularly beyond the conscious mind making it easier to access the unconscious memory and accept positive suggestions.
+The most significant difference between EMDR and hypnosis in therapy, is that in EMDR the client does not go into the hypnotic state of consciousness.
+Alternatively, hypnosis requires a trained therapist in order to help the client go into a more relaxed state of mind that will aid the client to go deeper and particularly beyond the conscious mind, making it easier to access the unconscious memory and accept positive suggestions.
 Fundamentally, the process is to help the client to be able to access their inner healing that already exists but is hindered by other parts of the mind.

 Both approaches’ intention is to replace discomfort and undesirable thoughts, feelings, or emotions with healthier ones to have a better emotional well-being.